Weight loss calculator – calculate body fat percentage

 As a result, we developed the body fat percentage calculator so you can measure your progress.

-How using our body fat percentage calculator can help weight loss
+How using our weight loss calculator to calculate body fat percentage can help weight loss

 If you know your body fat percentage, you know how many pounds of fat you have too.
 This helps you set realistic and healthy weight targets.